How to Deal With All Your Existential Dread

 While it’s great to ground yourself when you’re feeling overwhelmed by existential dread, taking time to ground yourself on a daily basis can make it easier for you to get really present if and when your distress peaks later, Dr. Shaw says.

-Whether they’re romantic or platonic, relationships in which you care and share mutual respect can give you a sense of belonging, says Dr. Shaw.
-That’s because feeling seen and heard by your people makes the existential-ness of *waves arms around* less intense.
+Feeling seen and heard by your people makes the existential-ness of *waves arms around* less intense.
+That's because, whether they’re romantic or platonic, relationships in which you care and share mutual respect can give you a sense of belonging, says Dr. Shaw.
 And if you don’t have those genuine connections, feeling lonely in this effed up world can add to or trigger existential dread, Dr. Shaw says.
 Oof.

 Homework for you: Rebuild old connections that felt like the real deal or seek out new ones.
 Maybe call your mom to catch up more regularly or join that book club your work bud keeps bugging you about.
 Yeah, it can be hard to make friends, especially as an adult, but there are plenty of ways to try.
 The key?
 Vulnerability, trust, and a little bravery, Dr. Shaw says.